visit-dav/visit/src/doc/cli_manual/functions.rst

   SetPreferredFileFormats(pluginIDs) -> integer

-pluginIDs : type
+pluginIDs : tuple
     A tuple of plugin IDs to be attempted first when opening files.

-return value : integer
+return type : CLI_return_t
     The SetPreferredFileFormats method does not return a value.